dogecoinfoundation/foundation.dogecoin.com/content/advisories/2021-11-11-transaction-broadcast.md

 ## Guidance

-The Foundation have received no further reports of this happening.
-For any providers with concerns about stagnant invalid transactions, we recommend stopping the nodes, removing the mempool.dat file just in case, and then starting the node with -zapwallettxes.
+The Foundation has received no further reports of this happening.
+For any providers with concerns about stagnant invalid transactions, we recommend stopping the nodes, removing the mempool.dat file just in case, and then starting the node with `-zapwallettxes`.

 For individual users with concerns, note that sending all of your Dogecoins back to yourself (ideally a new address, but you can use an existing one for this) will also spend any previous transaction outputs, and invalidate any such "stuck" transactions.